dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/03-hello-loops/README.md

 <img src="../assets/img/cyd-fast-wipe-erase.gif" alt="CYD Hello World blink with a fast wipe erase">

 Honestly, this is still a little to busy for me.
 Let's stick another `delay()` *inside* the `for` loop to slow things down.
-Maybe just 2 millisecond?
+Maybe just 2 milliseconds?

 <img src="../assets/img/cyd-smooth-wipe-erase.gif" alt="CYD Hello World blink with a smooth wipe erase">

 Much better.

+For loops are really powerful programming tool, and if you have a rudimentary grasp on how they work, you can do some fun things.
+[Let's dive in](../04-hello-for-loops/).